 2. How to Be Your Dog’s Best Friend: The Classic Training Manual for Dog Owners

 The Monks of New Skete are renown breeders of German Shepherd Dogs and trainers of all breeds.

 In this updated version of their classic training book, the monks give you info on selecting the right dog for you, physical fitness for your pup, appropriate discipline, behavioral problems, and the challenges of having a dog in the area where you live whether it’s the city, suburbs, or rural areas, plus much more.

 3. No Bad Dogs: The Woodhouse Way

 You may recognize Barbara Woodhouse from her appearances on 60 Minutes, The Tonight Show, Donahue, Merv Griffin, Good Morning America, and her television series, Training Dogs the Woodhouse Way.

-Although she passed away in 1988, Woodhouse truly believed that there are no bad dogs, only inexperienced owners, and her mission was to help those owners learn how to understand their pups.
+Although she passed away in 1988, Woodhouse truly believed that there are no bad dogs, only inexperienced pet parents, and her mission was to help those people learn how to understand their pups.
 Her training techniques are still popular today.

 She gives plenty of basic techniques in her book with a positive attitude, and sometimes these techniques have dogs responding in hours or even minutes.
 Her book has a 4.3 star rating on Amazon.